mdmayfield/Linux-XPS-15/Keyboard Shortcuts.md

 # Keyboard Shortcuts
-An attempt to adapt my OS to my keyboard shortcut muscle memory, and not the other way around.
+An attempt to adapt my Ubuntu Linux OS to my MacOS keyboard shortcut muscle memory, and not the other way around.

 1. Swap modifier keys.
 Currently my approach is to alter `/usr/share/X11/xkb/symbols/pc` but I'd prefer to do this in ~ somehow.
 2. Change keys in Control Center, Unity Tweak Tool, and CompizConfig Settings Manager.
 (Set switcher to Ctrl-Tab which is physical Alt-Tab)